Embeth Davidtz: Hollywood career

-In 2005, she played a character in Junebug, an outsider art dealer from Chicago brought to North Carolina to meet her husband's family for the first time.
+In 2005, Davidtz played a character in Junebug, an outsider art dealer from Chicago brought to North Carolina to meet her husband's family for the first time.
 Davidtz also guest-starred on the ABC drama series Grey's Anatomy as Dr. Derek Shepherd's sister Nancy Shepherd in the Season 3 episode "Let the Angels Commit" and the season 15 episode "Good Shepherd".
 In 2008, she had a regular role on HBO's In Treatment as Amy, part of a fractious couple alongside Josh Charles's Jake.

-She portrayed the unfaithful and unfortunate wife of Anthony Hopkins's character in the 2007 drama Fracture.
+Davidtz portrayed the unfaithful and unfortunate wife of Anthony Hopkins's character in the 2007 drama Fracture.

-From 2009 to 2012, she played Rebecca Pryce, wife of Lane Pryce, in the AMC television show Mad Men.
+From 2009 to 2012, Davidtz played Rebecca Pryce, wife of Lane Pryce, in the AMC television show Mad Men.
 She also played Felicia Koons, the wife of the dean and the mother of Becca's best friend, Chelsea, on Showtime's Californication.

 Davidtz played Annika Blomkvist in the 2011 English language version of The Girl with the Dragon Tattoo.
 She also appeared in the 2012 Spider-Man reboot The Amazing Spider-Man and its 2014 sequel The Amazing Spider-Man 2 as Mary Parker, Peter Parker's missing mother.

-In 2016, she joined the cast of Ray Donovan (season 4) in the role of Sonia Kovitzky.
+In 2016, Davidtz joined the cast of Ray Donovan (season 4) in the role of Sonia Kovitzky.
 From 2019 to 2021, she played Paige Kessler on The Morning Show, opposite Steve Carell (as Mitch Kessler), Jennifer Aniston, and Reese Witherspoon.
 She played the adult version of Maddox Cappa in Old in 2021, and Judith Sanders in Not Okay in 2022.

 Personal life

-Davidtz married entertainment attorney Jason Sloane on June 22, 2002, and they have two children.
-The family lives in Los Angeles.
+Davidtz married entertainment attorney Jason Sloane on June 22, 2002, and they have two children: Charlotte and Asher.
+They live in Los Angeles.
 Davidtz is a convert to Judaism, her husband's religion.

 In 2013, Davidtz underwent chemotherapy, immunological treatment, lymph-node-removal surgery and a double mastectomy after being diagnosed with Stage-3 breast cancer.
-Davidtz rejected the use of a prosthetic as a substitute for her nipple during a nude scene in Ray Donovan, where she portrayed a character who was a breast-cancer survivor, choosing instead to incorporate her own partially reconstructed right breast into the storyline.
+Davidtz rejected the use of a prosthetic as a substitute for her nipple during a nude scene in Ray Donovan, where Davidtz portrayed a character who was a breast-cancer survivor, choosing instead to incorporate her own partially reconstructed right breast into the storyline.